 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-LA MORT DU DIEU SERPENT – DEATH OF THE SERPENT GOD (Frankreich 2014, Damien Froidevaux, DOK.horizonte).
+LA MORT DU DIEU SERPENT – DEATH OF THE SERPENT GOD (France 2014, Damien Froidevaux, DOK.horizonte).
 20 year-old Koumba is thrown out of France.
 She has to go back to Senegal, a land that she doesn’t know – she was just two years old when she and her parents left for Paris.
 In this sensational long-term observation, LA MORT DU DIEU SERPENT depicts what can happen after deportation.

-IF MAMA AIN'T HAPPY, NOBODY'S HAPPY (Niederlande 2014, Mae De Jong, Student Award).
+IF MAMA AIN'T HAPPY, NOBODY'S HAPPY (Netherlands 2014, Mae De Jong, Student Award).
 “If you want to make a film about independent women, shouldn’t you make one about our family?”
 That is, four generations of women, three of which have managed without men.
 Tradition?
 Heredity?
 The daughter scrutinises her life.
 Is her destiny predetermined by her great-grandmother, grandmother and mother?

-THE DOG (USA 2014, Allison Berg and Mr. Frank Keraudren, DOK.panorama).
+THE DOG (United States 2014, Allison Berg and Mr. Frank Keraudren, DOK.panorama).
 The feature film, DOG DAY AFTERNOON, starring Al Pacino is based on the true story of John Wojtowicz.
 In 1972 John robbed a bank in Brooklyn so he could pay for his transsexual partner’s gender reassignment… Through archive material and candid interviews, this spectacular story is told once more.

-MATCH ME! – HOW TO FIND LOVE IN MODERN TIMES (Deutschland 2014, Lia Jaspers, Münchner Premieren).
+MATCH ME! – HOW TO FIND LOVE IN MODERN TIMES (Germany 2014, Lia Jaspers, Münchner Premieren).
 Love in the age of self-fulfilment.
 This entertaining film shows what an individual’s search for a partner can be like today – far beyond the well-known dating portals.
 It is amusing, exciting and astonishing to accompany Sarah, Johanna and Sampsa on their path to find love.